-Picking the right high school is an important decision, and we believe there are a number of reasons why students who are academically gifted or accelerated should choose Atkins Academic and Technology High School.
+Choosing the right high school is an important decision, and we believe there are a number of reasons why students who are academically gifted or accelerated should choose Atkins Academic and Technology High School.
 Atkins is unique.
 Parents and students share the reasons they love Atkins.
 Our staff loves Atkins also.

 Atkins has evolved since it's opening in 2005.
 It has been designated by the North Carolina Department of Public Instruction as an "NC STEM Model School."
-As the Science, Technology, Engineering and Math (STEM) high school of Forsyth County, we offer electives like no other school in the district and like few schools in North Carolina.
-In fact, with the merging of the three schools into one, there are different offerings or "majors" students may take to specifically give them first-hand experiences with a number of STEM college fields of study.
+As the Science, Technology, Engineering and Math (STEM) high school in Forsyth County, we offer electives like no other school in the district and like few schools in North Carolina.
+In fact, there are different offerings or "majors" students may take to specifically give them first-hand experiences with a number of STEM college fields of study.
 Our academic performance, graduation rate, academic growth, scholarships awarded, and report card compare favorably with other high schools in the district.

 We focus on gifted education at Atkins.
 A number of our teachers are licensed in gifted education.
 Atkins is also recognized as a North Carolina STEM School of Distinction.

-Atkins currently offers Latin and Spanish at our school and will offer French II in 2014-2015.
+Atkins currently offers French, Latin, and Spanish.
 For students considering careers in the fields of science, engineering, biotechnology, medicine, or law, Latin is an excellent choice.
-Also, statistics show a significant increase on SAT scores for students who have studied Latin.
-Other languages may be offered if a minimum of twenty-five students requests them.
+Also, statistics show a significant increase in SAT scores for students who have studied Latin.

 From Business I-40 east, take U.S. 158 exit (Reidsville Road).
 Go to first light and turn left on Old Greensboro Road.
-School is about 1/3 mile on right, next to Petree Elementary.
+The school is about 1/3 mile on right, next to Petree Elementary.

 From Business 1-40 west, take the Linville Road exit.
 Turn left onto Old Greensboro Road.
-Travel approximately one mile to stop light at intersection of U.S. 158.
-Go through stoplight.
-School is about 1/3 mile on right, next to Petree Elementary.
+Travel approximately one mile to stop light at the intersection of U.S. 158.
+Go through the stoplight.
+The school is about 1/3 mile on right, next to Petree Elementary.

 If using a GPS device, the address is 3605 Old Greensboro Road, Winston-Salem, NC.